-PROSPECTUS SUMMARY

-TransMontaigne Partners

-Summary of Risk Factors

-The Transactions

-Summary of Conflicts of Interest and Fiduciary Duties

-The Offering

-Summary Historical Financial Data and Pro Forma Financial Data

-RISK FACTORS

-Risks Inherent in Our Business

-We may not have sufficient cash from operations to enable us to pay the minimum quarterly distribution following establishment of cash reserves and payment of fees and expenses, including payments to our general partner

-We depend upon TransMontaigne Inc. for a substantial majority of our revenues and if those revenues were reduced, there would be a material adverse effect on our results of operations and ability to make distributions to our unitholders

-We are subject to the credit risk of TransMontaigne Inc., and TransMontaigne Inc.'s leverage and creditworthiness may affect our own ability to incur debt

-We are exposed to the credit risks of our key third party customers, and any material nonpayment or nonperformance by such customers could reduce our ability to make distributions to our unitholders

-TransMontaigne Inc.'s obligations under the terminaling services agreement may be reduced or suspended in some circumstances, which would reduce our ability to make distributions to our unitholders

-If we do not make acquisitions on economically acceptable terms, any future growth will be limited

-Our options to purchase additional refined product terminals from TransMontaigne Inc. are subject to significant risks and uncertainty, and thus may never be exercised
+PROSPECTUS SUMMARY TransMontaigne Partners Summary of Risk Factors Business Strategies Competitive Strengths The Transactions Management of TransMontaigne Partners Summary of Conflicts of Interest and Fiduciary Duties The Offering Summary Historical Financial Data and Pro Forma Financial Data RISK FACTORS Risks Inherent in Our Business We may not have sufficient cash from operations to enable us to pay the minimum quarterly distribution following establishment of cash reserves and payment of fees and expenses, including payments to our general partner On a pro forma, as adjusted basis, we would not have had sufficient available cash to pay the full minimum quarterly distribution on all units for the six months ended December 31, 2004 We depend upon TransMontaigne Inc. for a substantial majority of our revenues and if those revenues were reduced, there would be a material adverse effect on our results of operations and ability to make distributions to our unitholders We are subject to the credit risk of TransMontaigne Inc., and TransMontaigne Inc.'s leverage and creditworthiness could adversely affect our ability to grow our business and make distributions to our unitholders We are exposed to the credit risks of our key third party customers, and any material nonpayment or nonperformance by such customers could reduce our ability to make distributions to our unitholders TransMontaigne Inc.'s obligations under the terminaling services agreement may be reduced or suspended in some circumstances, which would reduce our ability to make distributions to our unitholders If TransMontaigne Inc. does not continue to engage us to provide services after the expiration of the terminaling services agreement, or if we are unable to secure comparable alternative arrangements, our ability to make distributions to our unitholders will be adversely affected.
+If we do not make acquisitions on economically acceptable terms, any future growth will be limited Any acquisitions we make are subject to substantial risks, which could reduce our ability to make distributions to our unitholders Our options to purchase additional refined product terminals from TransMontaigne Inc. are subject to significant risks and uncertainty, and thus may never be exercised, which could limit our ability to grow our business We may not be able to obtain financing for the exercise of our options to purchase additional refined product terminals from TransMontaigne Inc., which could limit our ability to grow our business i

-Expanding our business by constructing new assets subjects us to risks that the project may not be completed on schedule, and that the costs associated with the project may exceed our expectations, which could cause our cash available for distributions to our unitholders to be less than anticipated Our revenues from third party customers are generated under contracts that allow the customer to reduce or suspend performance in some circumstances, and which must be renegotiated periodically.
+Expanding our business by constructing new assets subjects us to risks that the project may not be completed on schedule, and that the costs associated with the project may exceed our expectations, which could cause our cash available for distributions to our unitholders to be less than anticipated.
+Our revenues from third party customers are generated under contracts that must be renegotiated periodically and that allow the customer to reduce or suspend performance in some circumstances, which could cause our revenues from those contracts to decline and reduce our ability to make distributions to our unitholders